 DBS for Parkinson’s Disease

-DBS can complement an optimized medication regimen for patients with Parkinson’s Disease.
+Deep Brain Stimulation (DBS) can complement an optimized medication regimen for patients with Parkinson’s disease.

-DBS can also significantly reduce dyskinesia.
-DBS for PD can be done in one of two sites: globus pallidus interna (GPi) or subthalamic nucleus (STN).
+Deep Brain Stimulation (DBS) can also significantly reduce dyskinesia.
+DBS for Parkinson’s disease can be done in one of two sites: globus pallidus interna (GPi) or subthalamic nucleus (STN).
 When DBS targets STN, patients tend to have a reduction of their levodopa dose, in turn resulting in less dyskinesias.
 When DBS targets GPi, patients tend to require the same dose of levodopa, but the dyskinesias are reduced significantly even without any change in the dose of levodopa.
 The degree of sensitivity to medication (the degree of dyskinesia at low doses) as well as other factors will determine whether our team recommends GPi or STN implantation.

 By the numbers:

 Since 1995, more than 160,000 patients with movement disorders have been treated with DBS worldwide.